 Why Visit in September

-It’s often considered the best time of the year to visit Portugal, combining great weather with authentic experiences.
+It’s often considered the best time to go to Portugal, combining great weather with authentic experiences.

 October: Autumn Culture